mity/acutest/README.md

 In brief, this generally means that:

-* Any program or library, even commercial, covered with any proprietary license, is allowed to use CUTest, i.e. include "cutest.h".
+* Any program or library, even commercial, covered with any proprietary license, is allowed to use CUTest, i.e. include `"cutest.h"`.

-* You can modify "cutest.h" and distribute such modified header if such modifications are also licensed under the terms of the LGPL 2.1  (or any later version); or under the terms of GPL 2 (or any later version).
+* You can modify `"cutest.h"` and distribute such modified header if such modifications are also licensed under the terms of the LGPL 2.1  (or any later version); or under the terms of GPL 2 (or any later version).